trixter5/frontend-books/README.md

 1. Read them, and think if it's worth to recommend to anyone.
 2. Add a resource here if you feel it's good or heard people saying so.

-> Note: This is just an initial personal preference recommendation.

 ## 1 HTML